NishtaSapra21/Pewlett-Hackard-Analysis/README.md

 # __Summary__

-1. Total __72,458__ rolls will be needed to fill before __”silver tsunami”__ begins to make an impact.
+1. Total __72,458(25% of total employees)__ rolls will be needed to fill before __”silver tsunami”__ begins to make an impact.
 This is humongous number for any           company to  balance hiring and retiring employees.
 2. Considering the retirement ready employees; __1,549__ , only __2.13%__ of total retiring employees,  which are not enough to train newly hire/promoted employees.